 - Communicating information about current university policies and procedures through a variety of channels.

 - Assisting advisees in developing decision-making skills and encouraging them to take responsibility for their decisions.

 - Facilitating connections between students and appropriate resources when needed.

 - Participating in professional development activities relevant to advising.

 Advising Requirements for Registration

-Note: Students on academic probation will not have access to online registration until they comply with the following.
+Note: Students on academic warning or probation will not have the ability to complete online registration until they comply with the following.
 They MUST first see their academic advisor to obtain registration approval and should check with their advising center to determine if there are additional requirements.